fbpx

 Train passing the White Pass

-On your journey, you’ll travel up some 3,000 feet enjoying stunning views of the surrounding wilderness.
-Plus, if you’re visiting during the winter season, then you might just get to meet St. Nick on your snowy voyage.
+You’ll travel up some 3,000 feet on your journey, enjoying stunning views of the surrounding wilderness.
+Plus, you might meet St. Nick on your snowy voyage if you're visiting during winter.

 Be sure to visit the White Pass & Yukon Route’s website to book your excursion well in advance.